saketh33/ML-on-real-world-Data/README.md

 # ML to real world Data
-You'll have various real world datasets and some respective Ml algorthms applied accordingly after done all data mining,preprcessing and visualization techniques
+You'll have various real world datasets and some respective Ml algorthms applied accordingly after done all  various data mining, preprocessing and visualization techniques.